For the First Time On Record, Human-Caused Climate Change Has Rerouted an Entire River

 ;)

-geologically instantaneous is nothing new (Score:1)
+geologically instantaneous is nothing new (Score:2)